oobabooga/text-generation-webui/extensions/openai/README.md

 ### Models

-This has primarily been tested with Alpaca & Vicuna kin, ie. Instruction Following models.
+This has been successfully tested with Koala, Alpaca, gpt4-x-alpaca, GPT4all-snoozy,  wizard-vicuna, stable-vicuna and Vicuna 1.1 - ie. Instruction Following models.
 If you test with other models please let me know how it goes.
+Less than satisfying results (so far): RWKV-4-Raven, llama, mpt-7b-instruct/chat

 ### Applications